 Talk to your vet about doing spore counting from pasture samples or faecal samples, to see when pastures are ‘hot’ and hence dangerous.
 Paddocks vary greatly within a farm, depending on aspect and shelter.
 Faecal sampling for spores is becoming more popular as at least you know that the sheep has eaten them.
 Ask your vet about this.

-If you are serious about your sheep breeding programme in the long term, and the way the climate is warming up, consider buying FE tolerant rams to breed resistance into your sheep.
+If you are serious about a sheep breeding programme in the long term, and the way the climate is warming up, consider buying FE tolerant rams to breed resistance into your sheep.
 Contact Sheep Improvement Ltd (SIL) for details of breeders and you needn’t pay big money for a top ram.
 Get the breeder to pick you one down the selection list, which will be a guaranteed improver for your flock.
 Breeders do all their culling before they offer rams for sale – they don’t offer culls to clients.

 Weight loss will stunt young growing calves and yearlings, which then has serious long-term effects.
 Stunted stock may catch up when well fed again, but it will take more feed and more time, and both of these have a cost, as you’ll have them on the farm for longer.